 It is thought the epidemic has reached its peak in Latin America and will slowly burn out over the next few years.
 Still, there have been over 60,000 confirmed cases of the Zika virus in Brazil since the outbreak began in early 2015 and the virus has reached Europe, with the first baby with Zika-related microcephaly born in Spain.
 Mosquitoes in Florida have now also been seen to transmit the virus, and the Centers for Disease Control and Prevention (CDC) in the US have issued a travel warning for Florida.

 The Zika virus remains a prominent public health concern and a priority for the biosciences.
 In March, EARA spoke to Dr Koen van Rompay, who helped to develop and test the anti-viral drug tenofovir, which is currently the most frequently used HIV drug in the world.
-We interviewed him on the day before he and his team at the California National Primate Research Center (CNPRC) infected two female rhesus macaques with Zika virus to understand how the disease progresses.
+We interviewed him on the day before he and his team at the California National Primate Research Center (CNPRC), USA, infected two female rhesus macaques with Zika virus to understand how the disease progresses.
 We asked him about his current study on the Zika virus, why he uses primate models in his work and how he responds to critics of animal research.

 EARA: The WHO has declared the Zika virus to be a public health emergency.
 How worried should we be about the Zika virus?

 Dr. Van Rompay: I think we should be alert, but not over-panic.
 Only about one in five adults who get infected develop symptoms.
 As far as we know now, the main danger is really for women who are pregnant.
 For them it will be very important to avoid getting infected by taking necessary precautions.
 That means staying away from areas where the mosquito that transmits Zika virus is present, and also to avoid sexual exposure to somebody who may have travelled to any of those regions.